Can Dogs Eat Broccoli? Yes, in Moderation

 Yes, dogs can eat broccoli florets.
 Dogs can eat both raw broccoli florets and cooked broccoli florets but without any extra seasonings.
 Extra seasoning might cause gut irritation to the dogs.

-It should always be given in small portions because too much broccoli is not good for a daily diet.
+It should always be given in small portions because more broccoli is needed for a daily diet.
 The digestive system is affected as broccoli florets contain isothiocyanate that causes gastric irritation and other negative reactions.

 How much broccoli is too much broccoli?